polterguy/polterguy.github.io/dashboard/log/index.md

    importance:High
 ```

 In the above example we are creating an _"info"_ type of log entry, and the _"Something important happened"_ will become the item's content, while the **[what]** and **[importance]** parts become meta data associated with your log entry.
+The invocation also returns the id of the log entry it created, allowing your own code to reference the entry later - for instance returning it to a client the way Magic's own error handling does.
 If you execute the above Hyperlambda using the _"Hyperlambda Playground"_ component you can see your log entry in your _"Log"_ component at the top afterwards.
 There are 4 types of log entries you can create by default.

 * __[log.debug]__ - These are debug log entries intended for helping you debug your modules and components.
 These are typically not displayed in a production cloudlet since typically you would turn _off_ debug logging in production
 * __[log.info]__ - These are information types of entries providing information about general things occurring in your system